-In the Model Builder under Results 📠 expand the Data Sets 🏢 node.
+- I In the Model Builder under Results 🐚 expand the Data Sets 🏢 node. - 2 Right-click Study2/Solution 2 , and select Selection . - 3 In the Settings window locate the Geometric Entity Selection section.
+From the Geometric entity level list, choose Domain.

-- Right-click Study2/Solution 2 , and select Selection . - 3 In the Settings window locate the Geometric Entity Selection section.
-From the Geometric entity level list, choose Domain. - 4 Select Domain 1 and 2 only.
+4 Select Domain 1 and 2 only.
 This will remove the Infinite Element domains from the plot groups.

-Create a new plot to show the effective saturation, pressure head, and velocity field at different times.
+Add a new plot to show the effective saturation, pressure head, and velocity field at different times.
+For the effective saturation a predefined plot is available.